 Add important data such as the image caption, title, geographic location, license, subject matter, and type of image.
 Doing this will give Google and other similar sites your website’s metadata, which gives you a greater chance of appearing more prominently in image search results.

 Image optimization is essential for online success.
-That’s why there are so many optimization tools on the market today. eCommerce companies usually have more images than other business websites, and depend on them for conversion.
-That’s why it’s important to choose image file names and sizes carefully.
-Image names and alt attributes have to be unique so that Google can find it easily when it crawls your site looking for images.
-That will help to improve your site’s accessibility in SERP.
+That’s why there are so many optimization tools on the market today.
+E-commerce companies usually have more images than other business sites.
+They depend on those images for conversion.
+That’s why it’s important for them to choose their image file names and sizes carefully.